OpenTSDB/opentsdb.net/docs/source/user_guide/plugins.rst

 Search
 ^^^^^^

 OpenTSDB can emit meta data and annotations to a search engine for complex querying.
 A single search plugin can be enabled for a TSD to push data or execute queries.
 The ``tsd.search.plugin`` property lets you select a search plugin and ``tsd.search.enable`` will start sending data and queries.
+Search plugins will be loaded by TSDs and select command line tools such as the UID Manager tool.

 Plugins
 -------